sarvodaya-network/sarvodaya.eu/library/flosha/precepts/brahmacharya.md

 > There is no real spiritual culture amongst the people of modern society.
 Etiquette is mere show.
 Everywhere you can see much show, hypocrisy, pretended politeness, meaningless formalities and conventions.
 Nothing emanates from the core of the heart.
 People lack sincerity and integrity.
 (Swami Sivananda)

 > Lack of spiritual Sadhana is the main cause for all sexual attractions. (...)
 You must be sincere in your quest for the sublime life of spirituality.
 Half-heartedness will leave you in your old state of misery.

+> From the bed of Samskaras and Vasanas in the mind emanates Kalpana or imagination through Smriti or memory.
+Then comes attachment.
+Along with imagination, emotion and impulse manifest.
+Emotion and impulse exist side by side.
+Then comes sexual irritation - craving and burning in the mind and throughout the body.
+The irritation and burning in the mind percolate into the physical body, just as the water inside a pot percolates into the surface of the pot.
+If you are very vigilant, you can drive off the bad imagination in the very beginning itself and avert the impending danger.
+Even if you allow the thief imagination to enter the first gate, keep a careful watch at the second gate when the sexual irritation manifests.
+You can stop the burning now.
+You can stop also, easily, the strong sexual impulse from being transmitted to the Intdriya itself.
+Draw the sex energy up towards the brain through Uddiyana and Kumbhaka.
+Divert the mind.
+Chant 'Om' or any other Mantra with concentration.
+Pray, meditate.
+If you still find it difficult to control the mind, immediately seek Satsanga and do not remain alone.
+When the strong impulse manifests suddenly and is transmitted to the organ, you forget everything and become blind.
+You become a prey to lust.
+Later on you repent.
+(Swami Sivananda)

+> It is easy to control the conscious mind.
+But it is very difficult to control the subconscious mind.

+> A man who is established in mental Brahmacharya can never have even a single thought of evil in dreams.
+He can never have a bad dream.

+> When the impurities emerge from the subconscious mind and come to the surface of the conscious mind with formidable force, do not try to resist them.
+Repeat your Ishta Mantra.
+Do not think of your defects or evil qualities much.
+It is enough if you introspect and find out your defects.
+Do not try to attack the evil qualities. (...)
+Develop positive virtues.
+Do not worry yourself often: "I have got so many defects and weaknesses".
+Cultivate Sattvic virtues.
+Through meditation, and by the development of positive qualities, through the Pratipaksha Bhavana method, all the negative qualities will die by themselves.
+This is the right method.
+(Swami Sivananda)